JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ## takeIf and takeUnless

-In addition to scope functions, the standard library contains the functions `takeIf` and `takeUnless`.
-These functions let you embed checks of the object state in call chains.
+In addition to scope functions, the standard library contains the functions [`takeIf`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/take-if.html) and [`takeUnless`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/take-unless.html).
+These functions let you embed checks of an object's state in call chains.

-When called on an object with a predicate provided, `takeIf` returns this object if it matches the predicate.
+When called on an object along with a predicate, `takeIf` returns this object if it satisfies the given predicate.
 Otherwise, it returns `null`.
 So, `takeIf` is a filtering function for a single object.

+`takeUnless` has the opposite logic of `takeIf`.
+When called on an object along with a predicate, `takeUnless` returns `null` if it satisfies the given predicate.
+Otherwise, it returns the object.

-In turn, `takeUnless` returns the object if it doesn't match the predicate and `null` if it does.
-The object is available as a lambda argument (`it`).
+When using `takeIf` or `takeUnless`, the object is available as a lambda argument (`it`).

 ```kotlin
 import kotlin.random.*